IHEC/ihec-ecosystems/json_hub_informal_description.md

 * The 'browser' key points to a hash of each data track for the experiment.
 This hash is keyed by a description for the track (the 'type').
 Any key is supported, however, only keys corresponding to required track types as defined in https://github.com/IHEC/ihec-ecosystems/blob/master/minimum_required_track_types.md are read.

-* For each 'type' key under 'browser', the following keys are required:
+* For each 'track type' key under 'browser', the following properties can be provided:
-      * 'track_type' : the type key itself
 	  * 'big_data_url' : the actual data url
-      * A key corresponding to strand is required for strand specific data. **(Do we want to keep it mandatory all the time?
-Non-strand specific tracks could be labeled "unstranded")**
       * 'description_url' *(optional)*: a url with description of methods used to generate the track

 * If a track is stranded (forward or reverse), the opposite strand track also needs to be provided.